zapier/django-knowledge/README.rst

 Welcome to Django Knowledge!
 ============================

-Django Knowledge makes it easy to add an integrated help desk or knowledge base to your Django project with only a few lines of boilerplate code.
-However, you should just as easily be able to customize the looks and feel of the app.
+Django Knowledge makes it easy to add an integrated support desk, help desk or knowledge base to your Django project with only a few lines of boilerplate code.
+While we give you a generic design for free, you should just as easily be able to customize the look and feel of the app if you like.

 **django-knowledge** was developed internally for `Zapier <https://zapier.com/>`_.
+Check out their `live demo <https://zapier.com/support/>`_.

 At a glance: